systemd/systemd-netlogd/README.md

         Takes a directory path.
 Specifies whether to operate on the specified journal directory DIR instead of the default runtime and system journal paths.

     Namespace=
         Takes a journal namespace identifier string as argument.
 If not specified the data collected by the default namespace is shown.
 If specified shows the log data of the specified namespace instead.
 If the namespace is specified as "*" data from all namespaces is shown, interleaved.
-If the namespace identifier is prefixed with "+" data from the specified namespace and the default namespace is shown, interleaved, but no other
+If the namespace identifier is prefixed with "+" data from the specified namespace and the default namespace is shown, interleaved, but no other.

     ConnectionRetrySec=
         Specifies the minimum delay before subsequent attempts to contact a Log server are made.
 Takes a time span value.
 The default unit is seconds, but other units may be specified, see systemd.time(5).
 Defaults to 30 seconds and must not be smaller than 1 second.